vitor-fugivala/Filaments_PatternDetection/README.md

 ## Output files:

 - `realfil.txt:` [RA, DEC] coordinates of the detected filaments
-- `filaments.png:` visualization of the filaments
+- `filaments.png:` Visualization of the filaments

 # 3. Bootstrap uncertainty estimation

-Finally, the **bootstrap.py** script uses the **realfil.txt** file to calculate uncertainties.
-This step is computationally expensive and may take several hours.
+Finally, the **bootstrap.py** script uses the resulting **realfil.txt** file for uncertaintiy estimation on the detected filaments.
+Be cautious that this step is computationally expensive and may take several hours.

-The same arguments described previously must be provided:
+The same arguments described previously are entered:

 ```
 python3 bootstrap.py -d -h -i -e